-- Step 1 From a call that is not on hold, press Transfer - Step 2 Enter the other person's phone number. - Step 3 (Optional) Wait until you hear the line ring or until the other person answers the call. - Step 4 Press Transfer again.
+Step 1 From a call that is not on hold, press Transfer Step 2 Enter the other person's phone number.
+Step 3 (Optional) Press Speed dials and select a Speed dial number.
+Use the Navigation cluster to move within the Speed dial window, and to select your Speed dial number.
+Step 4 (Optional) Wait until you hear the line ring or until the other person answers the call.
+Step 5 Press Transfer again.